SAHorowitz/MSFS2020-PilotPathRecorder/README-kmlcam-demo.md

-# Feb 2021 KmlCam Demonstration
+# KmlCam Demonstration Script

-These notes guide a demonstration of the "LiveCam" enhancements as of February 2021.
+These notes provide a suggested "script" to help demonstrate some of the enhancements made to `PilotPathRecorder` in support of KML "LiveCams".

 ## Intro